laxmankrishnamurti/System-Design/02-Frontend System Design/Introduction.md

 3. **Component Libraries & Design Systems**: Reusable UI components
 4. **State Management**: Redux/Context API for React, Vuex for Vue
 5. **Testing and CI/CD**: Automate testing and deployments

-By following this structure, you’ll learn to design scalable, maintainable, and performant frontend systems with TypeScript.
-Would you like detailed guidance or resources on any of these areas?